 This year’s conference will take place place on October 12-13, 2018 at Northwestern University and is sponsored by the departments of Economics at Northwestern University and The University of Chicago.
-Keynote and closing remarks speakers will be announced soon.
+Prof. Seema Jayachandran (NU) will give the keynote talk and Prof. Peter Hull (UChicago) will give the closing remarks.
 Faculty members from both organizing universities will attend the presentations.

-Submissions: please fill this form.
-Deadline is July 22 11:59pm CDT, 2018.
+Submissions: Deadline was July 22 11:59pm CDT, 2018.
 Each potential presenter may submit at most one paper.
 Acceptance/rejection decisions will be made and communicated by September 1st, 2018.